If you have any questions, feedback, or comments, feel free to send us an email at: firstname.lastname@example.org

 You can watch a video of the process in action below.

 Can I customize the icons for my shortcuts inside the Shortcuts app or the widget?

 Yes.
-For MacStories Shortcuts Icons to maintain the original colors of your shortcuts when added to the Home screen, you’ll need to install them using iOS or iPadOS 13.1.
+For MacStories Shortcuts Icons to maintain the original colors of your shortcuts when added to the Home screen, you’ll need to install them using iOS/iPadOS 13.1 or above.